interlay/interlay.github.io/docs/vault/overview.md

 The correct behavior of Vaults is enforced by the interBTC bridge parachain.
 Specifically, Vaults must prove correct behavior to the BTC-Relay component - a Bitcoin SPV client implemented directly on top of Polkadot.
 If a Vault tries to steal BTC, this will be automatically detected and the Vault will lose its collateral - and users will be reimbursed using this collateral (at a beneficial rate).

+The secondary responsibility of a Vault is to monitor both Bitcoin and the interBTC bridge to ensure that the BTC-Relay (Bitcoin light/SPV client deployed on Polkadot) stays up to date with the Bitcoin mainchain by relaying Bitcoin block headers.

+Note: BTC-Relay is self healing and automatically detects and recovers from Bitcoin forks.

 ### What do Vaults do?

 1. **Provide DOT Collateral** and upload their Bitcoin public key to the interBTC bridge.
 The amount of collateral provided determines how much BTC the Vault can accept for safekeeping / how many interBTC this Vault can secure.
 2. **Issue**: Vaults receive BTC from users for safekeeping.
 This locks the Vault's DOT collateral until BTC is redeemed again.
 3. **Redeem**: Vaults monitor the interBTC bridge for redeem requests.
 When a user requests to redeem interBTC, Vaults release BTC to the user and prove that they behaved correctly to the interBTC bridge (via the BTC-Relay).
 Only if this proof is correct, the Vault's collateral is unlocked again.

+To support the integrity of the parachain, Vaults are also able to assume the role of a Relayer:

+1. **Maintain BTC-Relay**: submit Bitcoin block headers to interBTC's BTC-Relay and make sure the bridge stays up to date with the Bitcoin mainchain.
+2. **Report Vault Theft**: monitor Vault Bitcoin addresses and BTC holdings and report theft to the interBTC bridge (providing an SPV proof to BTC-Relay)

 ### Why would I want to become a Vault?